csjulo/locust/README.md

 ```

 # How to run the test with web interface
-* Put this following code to run the test on web interface :
+* To run the test please following this code :
   - ```bash
     locust -f /path/to/your/test/case/file
     ```